ipavlopoulos/java-cs-aueb/git_cheatsheet.md

 # Git & GitHub Cheatsheet for Beginners

-Assuming that you have [installed git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git):
+> Written by [dmarakom6](https://github.com/dmarakom6) and assuming that you have [installed git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## Setup
 ```bash